Zuhayr-Barhoumi/blog/_posts/2023-07-24-data-structures-in-java-part-3-linked-lists copy.md

 pin: true
 ---

-We have seen thus far the vital importance that data structures play in organizing and managing information effectively.
+We have seen so far the vital importance that data structures play in organizing and managing information effectively.
 Even though arrays and ArrayLists are well-known for their static size and dynamic resizing capabilities, we have at our disposal a powerful alternative that offers greater flexibility and memory efficiency — the Linked List.

 Through this article, I explore the significance of linked lists in Java programming.
 Let’s uncover their inner workings, understand the variations (singly linked and doubly linked lists), and the scenarios where linked lists shine.
 Grasping the essence of linked lists enhances our understanding of data structures and paves the way for more efficient programming solutions.